rgehrsitz/rex/docs/BYTECODE_COMPATIBILITY.md

 M6 is a documented support narrowing: v3 script opcodes are rejected instead of being assigned new meaning.
 Script-free v3 bytes and execution remain unchanged.
 This exception does not make reserved opcodes available for reuse.

+M8.3 reserves fact names beginning with `__rex_temporal_` in every source and external input contract.
+Existing v3/v4/v5 artifact bytes and their execution remain supported, but source or producer traffic using that prefix must rename those facts before upgrading.

 `compiler.GenerateBytecode` returns an error that callers must check.
 Label resolution is an internal compiler step, so unresolved control-flow labels